 4. Draw a graph of the external conditions of the simulated process

 After the preparation steps, the operator should set the initial values: fixed and mobile cranes in closed vessels must be filled with water to the calculated levels and then noted on graph paper attached for piezometers (measuring tubes)—It turns out a kind of curve.
 Then all the valves must be opened simultaneously, and the operator must change the height of moving vessels in accordance with the schedule of changes in the external conditions of the simulated process.
 At the same time, the water pressure in the main vessels was changed by the same law as the temperature.
-The liquid level in the piezometers changed, and at the right time valves must be closed, stopping the process, and graph paper will mark a new level positions.
+The liquid level in the piezometers changed, and at the right time valves must be closed, stopping the process, and graph paper will mark a new level position.
 These marks have to be plotted, which will be the solution.

 In 1941 Lukianov constructed a two-dimensional version of the Hydraulic Integrator.
 In the 1940s the machine was put into production in the Moscow Plant of Calculating Machines.
 When in 1949 was established the State Institute for Calculation Machines, the Hydraulic Integrator was one of the first calculating machines put into series production and was even exported.
-The Hydraulic Integrator was successfully used in the construction of power plants, mine buildings, geology, building thermal physics, metallurgy, rocket science, and many other areas.
-In the middle 1970s Hydraulic Integrators were still used in over 115 productions, scientific and educational organizations in USSR and abroad, and remained in use up to the 1990s.
+The Hydraulic Integrator was successfully used in the construction of power plants, mine buildings, geology, thermal physics, metallurgy, rocket science, and many other areas.
+In the middle 1970s, Hydraulic Integrators were still used in over 115 productions, and scientific and educational organizations in the USSR and abroad, and remained in use up to the 1990s.

 The Hydraulic Integrator of Vladimir Lukianov (© Moscow Polytechnic Museum)